This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • To remove saltwater & chlorine, hose down then wipe dry with soft cloth

-• Do not use paper towels or cotton rags, which can stick to frame
+• Do not use paper towels or cotton rags.
+They can stick to frame

 • Avoid using abrasive cleaners, bleach & ammonia